labvisio/is-msgs/README.md

 pip install --user is-msgs
 ```

-If your project contains messages using any one of this repository, e.g.:
+If your project contains messages using a message from this repository, e.g.:

 ```protobuf
 syntax = "proto3";